A hunter’s companion bred to find, flush, and fetch game, the spaniel’s exact origin is unknown.

 Cavalier King Charles Spaniel

-The Cavalier King Charles Spaniel wears his connection to British history in his breed’s name.
-Cavaliers are the best of two worlds, combining the gentle attentiveness of a toy breed with the verve and athleticism of a sporting spaniel.
+The Cavalier King Charles Spaniel wears their connection to British history in the breed’s name.
+Cavaliers are the best of two worlds, combining the gentle attentiveness of a Toy Group breed with the verve and athleticism of a sporting spaniel.

 Clumber Spaniel